dhyeythumar/github-notifier-for-whatsapp/README.md

 Follow GitHub Users & get regular updates regarding those user's GitHub public activities right in your WhatsApp.
 </h4>

+>   Note: For now, I have only kept the 1v1 conversion with the bot, so if you add the bot to any WhatsApp group then it will leave the group.

 ## What’s In This Document

 -   [Introduction](#introduction)